For many people, presenting and public speaking can feel as scary as Halloween.

 We owe it to our audience to turn the light on and make it as bright as possible.

-Once you have that intention clear in your mind hold it there.
-In other words, whatever you want your audience to feel you have to feel yourself first.
+Once you have that intention clear in your mind, hold it there.
+In other words, whatever you want your audience to feel, you have to feel yourself first.

-Holding that feeling and image at the forefront of your mind as you craft and deliver every aspect of your presentation will tell your voice and body exactly how you want your audience to feel before you utter a word.
+Hold that feeling and image at the forefront of your mind as you craft and deliver every aspect of your presentation.
+Tell your voice and body exactly how you want your audience to feel before you utter a word.

 3. Get dressed up